peterdillon/Grunt-PostCSS-Boilerplate/README.md

-# My PostCSS, JS and Grunticon Build Workflow Boilerplate
+# PostCSS, JS and Grunticon Build Workflow Boilerplate
-Set up of a PostCSS workflow with SVG icons, color opacity, autoprefixer (and more) that has all the functionality and fallbacks I use frequently from Sass and Compass to accomodate an IE8 project.
+Setup of a PostCSS workflow with SVG icons, color opacity, autoprefixer (and more) that has all the functionality and fallbacks I use frequently from Sass and Compass to accomodate an IE8 project.
 That's right, IE8.

 ## Setup & Install